Arabic Prepositions: List, Usage, and Everyday Examples

 Arabic prepositions are simply small words that connect the noun to the rest of the sentence in order to show how things are related — reason, direction, place, or possession.

 But what we should keep in mind is the fact that they follow Arabic logic and not English.
-Do not worry — AlifBee is here to help.

 One of the key features that makes Arabic prepositions different from English ones is that they directly affect the grammatical case of the noun that follows them.
 So, when a noun comes after an Arabic preposition, it automatically appears in the genitive case.

-Most Used Arabic Prepositions
+Arabic Prepositions List

-What is harf al-jarr in Arabic grammar?
+What is harf al-jarr in Arabic Grammar?

 Harf al-jarr (حرف الجرّ) is the Arabic word for a preposition, and it can be a single word or even a single letter that shows the relationship between nouns.
 As mentioned earlier, when a noun comes after it, harf al-jarr makes it genitive (مجرور) “majrūr”, usually marked with a kasra.